 Similar to a quantum leap in physics, when a particle suddenly changes from one state to another, Quantum Philosophy aims to rapidly expand the organism’s awareness and alter its comprehension of reality with the help of cognitively stimulating writings and simple exercises, best enjoyed during a good trip.

-Spanning across such disciplines as psychology, science, history, and philosophy, each journal entry will take you on the journey into the many realms of the human mind, scientific discoveries, and natural phenomena.
+Spanning such disciplines as psychology, science, history, and philosophy, each journal entry will take you on the journey into the many realms of the human mind, scientific discoveries, and natural phenomena.

 Dedicated to the curious minds, Quantum Philosophy teaches us about our position in the world, how we got here, and our relationship with the Universe.